Yurashku/HypEx/README.md

 - **Data Tests**: Incorporates SMD, KS, PSI, and Repeats tests to affirm the robustness of effect estimations.
 - **Feature Selection**: Employs LGBM and Catboost feature selection to pinpoint the most impactful features for causal analysis.
-- **AB Testing Suite**: Features a suite of AB testing tools for comprehensive hypothesis evaluation.
+- **AB Testing Suite**: Features a suite of AB testing tools for comprehensive hypothesis evaluation, including CUPED and CUPAC variance reduction methods with detailed reports.
 - **Stratification support**: Stratify groups for nuanced analysis
 - **Weights support**:  Empower your analysis by assigning custom weights to features, enhancing the matching precision to suit your specific research needs